International Student Eligibility

-A "full course of study" is 12 or more credits per semester for undergraduates, and 6 or more credits per semester for graduate students.
-Your international student adviser in the Office of Student Services may allow exceptions to the full-time requirement, as listed below:
+A "full course of study" is 12 or more credits per semester for undergraduates and six or more credits per semester for graduate students.
+Your international student adviser in Student Central may allow exceptions to the full-time requirement:

 - You may take fewer credits for valid academic reasons.
 Less than full-time enrollment due to documented academic reasons is only allowed one semester per degree level.
 This must be approved in advance by your international student adviser.